 Getting the future right is hard work.
 Why do you think that the occupations of the future will be so different than those of today?

 Start with Moore’s Law, the theory that computing power doubles every year, driving costs down.
 So far, this has proven true more or less, so if you do the math, in five years we will be 32x more advanced than we are today.
-If all this seems a little hard to take, consider the last decade: the disruption of metropolitan taxi systems by the online ride-hailing services Uber and Lyft; the transformation of the entertainment industry by digital streaming services like YouTube, Netflix and Hulu; or the decline of traditional malls and brick-and-mortar retail with the rise of online shopping.
-Today, healthcare is embracing telemedicine, robotic surgery and artificial intelligence.
+If all this seems a little hard to take, consider the last decade: the disruption of metropolitan taxi systems by the online ride-hailing services Uber and Lyft; the transformation of the entertainment industry by digital streaming services like YouTube, Netflix, and Hulu; or the decline of traditional malls and brick-and-mortar retail with the rise of online shopping.
+Today, healthcare is embracing telemedicine, robotic surgery, and artificial intelligence.
 Education is delivered remotely through online universities.
 In farming, we’re looking at meat grown in a lab rather than in a field.
 We’re entering a fourth industrial revolution.
-According to one futurist, insurers might be underwriting for such occupations as robotic mediator, drone traffic controller, virtual store manager or augmented reality designer; up to 85% of the jobs that a kindergartener today could hold haven't even been invented yet.
+According to one futurist, insurers might be underwriting for such occupations as a robotic mediator, drone traffic controller, virtual store manager or augmented reality designer; up to 85% of the jobs that a kindergartener today could hold haven't even been invented yet.

-All of these positions sound less blue collar and more gray or white collar.
-Does that mean that blue collar jobs are going to disappear – and what are the implications for insurers?
+All of these positions sound less blue-collar and more gray or white-collar.
+Does that mean that blue-collar jobs are going to disappear – and what are the implications for insurers?

-It does not necessarily mean blue collar jobs are going to disappear.
+It does not necessarily mean blue-collar jobs are going to disappear.
 We are going to need skilled labor, but our plumbers and electricians are going to be specialists and supported by more technologies.
 Many labor jobs will become less physical and more technical, involving complex processes that require human interaction and greater judgment.

 Consider the automation of transportation.
-Long-haul trucking is a blue collar job, and underwriters are primarily concerned with motor vehicle accident risk, as well as lifestyle issues like high stress, fatigue and low physical activity.
+Long-haul trucking is a blue-collar job, and underwriters are primarily concerned with motor vehicle accident risk, as well as lifestyle issues like high stress, fatigue, and low physical activity.
 This profession is also challenged by the arrival of driverless technology.
-Drivers may have misgivings about being replaced by driverless trucks, but initially at least, it appears this new technology may improve safety and result in fewer emergency room visits and better driver health.
+Drivers may have misgivings about being replaced by driverless trucks, but initially, at least, it appears this new technology may improve safety and result in fewer emergency room visits and better driver health.